 Many major scientific assessments have now concluded that the world will need large quantities of carbon dioxide removed from the atmosphere if we are to avoid the worst impacts of climate change.
-Direct Air Capture with geological storage is one of very few tools that can deliver permanent carbon removal at gigaton-scale.
+Direct Air Capture with geologic storage has the potential to deliver permanent carbon removal at gigaton-scale.

-Pairing Direct Air Capture with geological storage is a logical, safe, and reliable way to permanently remove vast amounts of CO2 from the atmosphere.
+Pairing Direct Air Capture with geologic storage is a safe and reliable way to permanently remove vast amounts of CO2 from the atmosphere.
 Traditional use of fossil fuels extracts carbon from underground geological reservoirs.
 When used in our cars, homes, or power plants, the carbon is released into the air in the form of CO2, thus driving climate change.
-Direct Air Capture with secure geological storage can do exactly the reverse.
+Direct Air Capture with secure geologic storage can do exactly the reverse.
 By capturing atmospheric CO2 and permanently storing it underground, this form of carbon removal can be used to counteract emissions that are occurring elsewhere.